-This Remedial Investigation Work Plan (RIWP) will be implemented to further assess environmental conditions at the Cohoes/Saratoga Road Site (the "Site") located at 401 Saratoga Street in the City of Cohoes, Albany County, New York (see Figure 1: Site Location Map).
+This Remedial Investigation Work Plan (RIWP) will be implemented to further assess environmental conditions at the Hamilton Hill II - Target Area 1 Site (the "Site") located at 830 & 834 Albany Street in the City of Schenectady, Schenectady County, New York (see Figure 1: Site Location Map).

-The Site developer, Cohoes II Limited Partnership, has been accepted into the Brownfield Cleanup Program (BCP) as a "Volunteer" per the executed Brownfield Cleanup Agreement (BCA).
-The intended use of the Site is for the construction of low to moderate income residential apartments with community centers, open recreational areas and parking.
-The anticipated remedy for the Site is to attain Track 1 (unrestricted use) cleanup levels as defined in 6 NYCRR Part 375-3.8(e).
+The Site developer, Hamilton Hill II Limited Partnership, has been accepted into the Brownfield Cleanup Program (BCP) as a "Volunteer" per the executed Brownfield Cleanup Agreement (BCA).
+The Site will be redeveloped with low to moderate income residential apartments with community centers, open recreational areas and parking.